"Then Ya'acov sent

 Just before Ya'acov and company venture to cross the Yarden (Jordan) in anticipation of the unknown, the much-concerned Ya'acov prays for safety and deliverance.
 At the same time, he also expresses gratitude to the Elohim of his fathers, acknowledging his own unworthiness "of all the lovingkindness and of all the faithfulness which You have shown to Your servant; for with my staff I crossed this Jordan, and now I have become two companies (camps - ma'cha'not)" (32:10).
 The text of 32:11-12a is sung (in Hebrew) by Yonatan Razel.
 Here is the link: https://www.youtube.com/watch?v=SEVRSKH54fs

 At the end of last week's Parasha, we noted the usage of "double camp" – “machanayim”.
-Here (in 33:1), Ya'acov is actually dividing up his family into two (out of concern for their safety, but employing a strategy typical of his shrewd disposition).
+Here (in 33:1), Ya'acov actually divides his family into two (out of concern for their safety, but employing a strategy typical of his shrewd disposition).
 This division hints, yet again, at the future state of his house/family/progeny.
-We must note, however, that the present division does not conform to the way in which the 'nation of Ya'acov' will eventually split up.
+We must note, however, that the present division does not conform to how the 'nation of Ya'acov' will eventually split up.
 In his prayer, in 32:10, he makes reference to having become “two camps” (translated “companies”), which unlike last week’s “double camp”, here is a plain “shney machanot” (“machaneh” singular, “machanot” plural).
 When meeting up with his brother, Esav, the latter refers to Ya’acov’s family as a “machaneh” (33:8).
 In 32;21, Ya’acov is said to have “lodged that night in the camp”.

 The name “Yisra'el” is a composite word formed by the verb "sara" (s.r.h. sin, resh, hey), to “rule, persist, persevere, strive”, and "el" - “strong” or “mighty one”, from which the word “Elohim” is derived.
 What was meant by the declaration to Ya’acov, and in what way was his life, at least up to that point, congruent with the definition of this name?
 Were his 'dusty' struggles on behalf of self' taken into account in this lofty pronouncement?
 Or was it simply a statement of facts, devoid of any qualitative and personal evaluations?
 Were the name Yisra’el and its meaning the Almighty's way of bestowing pure and unadulterated grace upon him - the name possessing more of a prophetic significance for a future day when Ya'acov would be empowered by his Elohim - rather than a description of present-day facts?
 Whether Ya’acov ‘merited’ this name at that moment, at least the persistence that he demonstrated that night did, to some degree, validate the meaning of the new name.
 Incidentally, if one were to read the consonants making up “Yisrael” without any vowels (which would have been absent in the original Scripture writings), it could be read as “yashar-el” – El is upright (and hence in the future even Yaacov-Yisrael will be ‘nicknamed’ Yeshurun – the one who has been made straight/upright).